GR

 Hi there.
 My name is Grant Rayner.

-Here's a snapshot of what I do.
+Here's a snapshot of my life and work.

 Consulting

-2. Enabling organisations to operate safely in complex environments
+2. Enabling safe operations in complex environments

 Writing